aws/aws-dotnet-extensions-configuration/README.md

 ```

 # Config reloading

 The `reloadAfter` parameter on `AddSystemsManager()` and `AddAppConfig()` enables automatic reloading of configuration data from Parameter Store or AppConfig as a background task.
-When using

-The `reloadAfter` parameter on `AddSystemsManager()` and `AddAppConfig()` enables automatic reloading of configuration data from Parameter Store or AppConfig as a background task.
 When using `AddAppConfigUsingLambdaExtension` reload is automatically configured.